Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

      return prime
 ```

-Then, I iterated through the numbers from 100 to 100000, checking whether a number is a circular prime number.
-If the number is a circular prime, it's appended to the list of circular primes below 100.
-The main function prints out the  number of circular primes below one million and the list of these primes
+Then, I iterated through the numbers from 2 to 100000, checking whether a number is a circular prime number.
+If the number is a circular prime, it's appended to the list of `primes`.
+Lastly, the main function prints out the  number of circular primes below one million and the list of these primes.

 ```python
 def main():
     """This program prints the number of circular primes below one million and the list of these primes."""
     primes = []
     for i in range(2,1000000):
         if sympy.isprime(i) and IsCircular(i):